uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 #### Map

 The location data contained in the dataset was discarded for the modeling purposes.
 However, this can provide an idea about the distribution of crashes over the state of Illinois, giving insights in terms of the nature of the data and potential contributing factors.
-Using the “X” and “Y” information present in the dataset, a visual distribution of the location of the recorded car crashes is illustrated in Figure @#fig:map-ihna.
+Using the “X” and “Y” information present in the dataset, a visual distribution of the location of the recorded car crashes is illustrated in Figure @fig:map-ihna.

 ![
 **Distribution of crash occurrences.**